-By the eighteenth century, dozens of different units of measurement were commonly used throughout the world.
+By the 18th century, dozens of different units of measurement were commonly used throughout the world.
 Length, for example, could be measured in feet, inches, miles, spans, cubits, hands, furlongs, palms, rods, chains, leagues, and more.
 The lack of common standards led to a lot of confusion and significant inefficiencies in trade between countries.
 At the end of the century, the French government sought to alleviate this problem by devising a system of measurement that could be used throughout the world.
 In 1790, the French National Assembly commissioned the Academy of Science to design a simple decimal-based system of units; the system they devised is known as the metric system.
 In 1960, the metric system was officially named the Système International d'Unités (or SI for short) and is now used in nearly every country in the world except the United States.
 The metric system is almost always used in scientific measurement.

 The simplicity of the metric system stems from the fact that there is only one unit of measurement (or base unit) for each type of quantity measured (length, mass, etc.).
 The three most common base units in the metric system are the meter, gram, and liter.
 The meter is a unit of length equal to 3.28 feet; the gram is a unit of mass equal to approximately 0.0022 pounds (about the mass of a paper clip); and the liter is a unit of volume equal to 1.05 quarts.
 So length, for example, is always measured in meters in the metric system; regardless of whether you are measuring the length of your finger or the length of the Nile River.